apache/age-website/docs/clauses/match.md

 ### Related Vertices

-The symbol `-[]-` means related to, without regard to type or direction of the edge.
+The symbol `-[]-` specifies an edge, without specifying the type or direction of the edge.

 Query